eCommerce Conversion Rate Optimization (CRO): Boosting Your Conversion Rate Made Simple In 2023

 Analyze your traffic stats data and make sure you're measuring traffic correctly.
 For example, for Google Analytics users, that would mean setting up GA4 for eCommerce.

-Once you do the assessment, you'll have the starting point for your CRO efforts.
+Once you do the assessment, you'll have the starting point for defining the goals and KPIs you’ll be working on.
+Our CRO checklist is a good place to start.

-When online shopping is involved, you have to ensure that your eCommerce store appears trustworthy, especially with the skyrocketing cybercrime.
+When online shopping involves, you must ensure that your eCommerce store appears trustworthy, especially with the skyrocketing cybercrime.

 Start by ensuring your store complies with the Payment Card Industry Data Security Standard (PCI DSS).
 Consult a cybersecurity expert on the best practices that include SAML, SCIM, and multi-factor authentication.